scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 ## <a name="next-steps"></a>Volgende stappen

-* Zie [Azure Resource Manager sjablonen ontwerpen](resource-group-authoring-templates.md) voor een beschrijving van de secties in een Azure Resource Manager sjabloon
+* For a description of the sections in an Azure Resource Manager template, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md)
-* Zie voor het samen voegen van meerdere sjablonen [gekoppelde sjablonen gebruiken met Azure Resource Manager](resource-group-linked-templates.md)
+* To merge multiple templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md)
-* Als u een bepaald aantal keer wilt herhalen bij het maken van een type resource, raadpleegt u [meerdere exemplaren van resources maken in azure Resource Manager](resource-group-create-multiple.md)
+* To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md)
-* Zie [een toepassing implementeren met Azure Resource Manager sjabloon](resource-group-template-deploy.md) voor meer informatie over het implementeren van de sjabloon die u hebt gemaakt.
+* To see how to deploy the template you've created, see [Deploy an application with Azure Resource Manager template](resource-group-template-deploy.md)